Kungfoowiz/Simple-API-Interface-Specification/README.md

 # Devaluation API Version 1

 #### Description
-Calculates a Devalued value based on the specified Operation Name and Quantity Factor.
+Calculates a Devaluation based on the specified Operation Name and Quantity Factor.

 ---